Anatoly1010/Atomize/atomize/documentation/digitizer_functions.md

 Arguments: none; Output: none.
 Examples: digitizer_setup() writes all the settings into the digitizer.
 ```
 This function writes all the settings modified by other functions to the digitizer.
 The function should be called only without arguments.
-One needs to initialize the settings before calling [digitizer_get_curve()](#digitizer_get_curve).
+One must initialize the settings before calling [digitizer_get_curve()](#digitizer_get_curve).
 The default settings (if no other function was called) are the following: Sample clock is 500 MHz; Clock mode is 'Internal'; Reference clock is 100 MHz; Card mode is 'Single'; Trigger channel is 'External'; Trigger mode is 'Positive'; Number of averages is 2; Trigger delay is 0; Enabled channels are CH0 and CH1; Input mode is 'HF'; Coupling of CH0 and CH1 is 'DC'; Impedance of CH0 and CH1 is '50'; Horizontal offset of CH0 and CH1 is 0%; Range of CH0 is '500 mV'; Range of CH1 is '500 mV'; Number of points is 128; Posttriger points is 64.<br/>
 ### digitizer_get_curve()
 ```python3
 digitizer_get_curve()